JessicaBarnett/angular-component-map/README.md

 ## Angular Component Map
 This is a tiny utility to
-  a) generate a json tree that describes all components defined in that project, and  their parent/child relationships
+  1) generate a json tree that describes all components defined in that project, and their parent/child relationships.
+     (Writes data in a hirearchical format to match d3.hirearchy's expected input: https://github.com/d3/d3-hierarchy#hierarchy)
-  b) start a local server to start a tiny web page that'll display said json in a chart
+  2) start a local server to start a tiny web page that'll display said json in a chart

 It was specifically built to generate trees for Relay's Portal and Wire apps, to be used to decide where to direct testing efforts, and generally visualize & document their complexity.